-- 1. Move the FSC to the full FORWARD speed position. - Raise the seat panel.
-The maximum speed adjustment set screw in both transmission control arms should not be contacting the limit stud on the transaxle.
-If they are, back the set screws out until they do not touch.
-Lower the seat panel. - Sit in the seat, start the engine, and set the throttle at full speed.
+- Sit in the seat, start the engine, and set the throttle at full speed.
 With the FSC in the NEUTRAL-PARK position, check for movement of either drive wheel.
-If either wheel moves backward or forward, perform the "Neutral Function Adjustment" on page 57. - 4.
-Check for straight ground tracking on a level surface (with hands off the steering levers).
-Set the FSC at several different speeds and observe if the machine moves in a straight line using a cement joint or other line on ground for reference. - 5.
+If either wheel moves backward or forward, perform the "Neutral Function Adjustment" on page 57. - Check for straight ground tracking on a level surface (with hands off the steering levers).
+Set the FSC at several different speeds and observe if the machine moves in a straight line using a cement joint or other line on ground for reference. - 3.
 If tracking is not straight, shorten the control rod on the faster side by turning the tracking adjustment nut of that side clockwise using 1/2 in.
-(13mm) wrench.
+(13 mm) wrench.